Foundation / Corporation

 City of Lloydminster and Sask Sport, SaskCulture, and Saskatchewan Parks and Recreation Association

-Grants of up to $10,000 to Lloydminster, Saskatchewan nonprofit community organizations operated by volunteers to develop recreational, sports, and cultural programming.
-The program aims to engage residents in these activities by addressing the needs of local communities.
+Grants of up to $10,000 to Saskatchewan nonprofit community organizations operated by volunteers to develop recreational, sports, and cultural programming in eligible areas.
+Funding is intended to engage residents in these activities by addressing the needs of local communities.
 Priority consideration will be given to programs that increase participation of underrepresented groups.
+Programs must take place in Lloydminster.

 The Saskatchewan Lotteries Community Grant Program is guided by the following: